juliansweatt/computer_organization/Project 1/README.md

   * `LA` | Tests the "load address" operation on several register values, with all label types, preceding and succeeding the load.
 Loaded addresses are used by `lw` and `sw` in this test.
   * `BNE` | Tests the "branch not equal to" operation in a loop which will evaluate equal and non-equal conditions, using preceding and succeeding labels.
   * `BEQ` | Tests the "branch equal to" operation in a loop which will evaluate equal and non-equal conditions, using preceding and succeeding labels.
+* [Test 4](./tests/test4.asm) | Test of The J-Type Instruction
+  * `J` | Tests the "jump" operation using preceding and succeeding labels.
+  * `ADDI` | Tests the "add immediate" operation by using it as the final function to escape the jumps.